jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-multi-site.md

 resolution policies, etc, in order to properly address the unique requirements (or SLAs) of your application use case(s), that are quite frankly, well beyond the scope of this guide.
-Therefore, you are encouraged to follow the VMware GemFire [User Guide](https://geode.apache.org/docs/guide/1.15/topologies_and_comm/multi_site_configuration/chapter_overview.html) for further guidance.
+Therefore, you are encouraged to follow the [vmware-gemfire-name] [User Guide](https://geode.apache.org/docs/guide/1.15/topologies_and_comm/multi_site_configuration/chapter_overview.html) for further guidance.